Celebrating differences

 What we are doing

-We publish our tenders on gov.uk to ensure accessibility.
-New small suppliers do not have to go through the time and expense of completing tender forms.
-We have invested in digital tools like the Atamis procurement technology and the Achillies supplier assurance platform to assess and manage the demographics of our partners, helping under-represented suppliers know about future tenders.
-We continue to chair ProcureCo, connecting public and social housing buyers with suppliers, and are working with them on procurement projects to onboard SMEs, micro-businesses, and social enterprises.
+We publish our tenders on gov.uk to ensure accessibility and reduce barriers for new suppliers.
+Small suppliers do not have to go through the time and expense of completing full tender forms for every opportunity.
+We have invested in digital tools such as the Atamis procurement system and the Achilles supplier assurance platform to support supplier onboarding, procurement-to-pay processes and contract management, and to help us understand the demographics of our partners.
+We continue to chair ProcureCo, which connects public and social housing buyers with suppliers, and we work with them on procurement projects designed to onboard SMEs, micro-businesses and social enterprises.

 Measurement of our progress